haskell-github/github/README.md

 Example Usage
 =============

-See the file Sample.hs .
+See the samples in the samples/ directory.

 Documentation
 =============